 The first room included doing experiments and solving the riddles.
 The subject which was predominantly present in this first room was chemistry, although it was easy enough so that any teenager can do it.
 The codes required logical thinking and a certain level of English language proficiency.
-I will continue writing about rooms 2 and 3 in separate posts due to the length of the article.
+I will continue writing about rooms 2 and 3 in separate posts due to the article’s length.
 I wouldn’t change anything in room 1, but there are some things that I would change in rooms 2 and 3.

 What do you think about using escape rooms in your classroom?
+Do you think that this Harry Potter escape room and potion making were engaging?
 Can they be used as an engaging assessment?
-Please write in the comments, or via the contact page, I would love to hear your opinion!
+Please write in the comments or via the contact page.
+I would love to hear your opinion!

 Click here to explore my store where 99% of materials are forever free!

 All the materials except lesson plans and 30+ page interactive activity books will be free FOREVER!
 Why?
 Because sharing is caring, and 2020 hasn’t been kind to all of us.
 Please consider donating so I can keep making FREE materials for everyone and keep my website open for all of you.